hexonaut/haxe-concurrency/README.md

 haxe-concurrency is a library to provide high level thread-safe data structures for all targets that support shared memory concurrency.
-Also included is a fully concurrent server which is similar to neko.net.ThreadServer, except the application logic is concurrent as well.
+Also included is .
 Supported targets are neko and c++.

 Data Structures
 ===============